tekywhet/headlessfollowerbot/README.md

-# FollowerBot-Headless (GUI Mode)
+# FollowerBot (Headless Mode)

-A Java-based Selenium automation bot designed to automate the signup process for the MavenX platform using a **GUI browser**.
-This allows for better debugging and monitoring of the automation process as you can visually see the browser's actions.
+A Java-based Selenium automation bot designed to automate the signup process for the MavenX platform using a **headless browser**.
+This enables the bot to run efficiently without rendering the browser UI, ideal for background tasks or CI/CD pipelines.

 ---